 EHX Deluxe Memory Boy: Preamp

-While sounding pretty good and a range that allows settings from clean to overdriven tone.
+While sounding pretty good and has a range that allows settings from clean to overdriven tone.
 The Electro Harmonix Deluxe Memory Boy doesn’t have the same warmth I get from my vintage Memory Man unit.
 And it certainly lost a bit of its bite.

 This might not be a serious issue for many since most guitarists are probably happy to run the preamp on the unit level to avoid signal clipping (overdrive).
 And simply place an additional overdrive or distortion in front of the delay unit.
 If this is you, simply skip my preamp excursion.

 I like to add a little grit to my delay tone and saving on extra pedals is always good.
 The Memory Boy’s preamp is not identical to those of my vintage Memory Mans.
 Especially when you turn up the preamp of the Memory Boy.
-It hints more to the raspier and harsher tone I recognize from the current Deluxe Memory Man re-issues.
+It hints more at the raspier and harsher tone I recognize from the current Deluxe Memory Man re-issues.

-But make no mistake, you still get a decent tone and we’re talking differences most wouldn’t even consider worth talking about.
+But make no mistake, you still get a decent tone and we’re talking about differences most wouldn’t even consider worth talking about.
 And let’s face it unless you trying to score a vintage unit, you will find it hard to come across a similarly priced delay unit from other manufacturers.
 Especially those with preamps built-in.